Climate and climate change

 Comparison with CO2 trajectory consistent with limiting global warming to 1.5°C

 Table 2.
-Decadal average CO2 rises in three illustrative scenarios limiting global warming to 1.5° with little or no overshoot (IPCC 2022).
+Decadal average CO2 rises in three illustrative scenarios limiting global warming to 1.5° with little or no overshoot (IPCC 2022), compared with observed average in the first half of the 2020s.

 Decade